GaryOderNichts/bluubomb/README.md

 This gets you full system access remotely via [wupclient](https://github.com/dimok789/mocha/blob/master/ios_mcp/wupclient.py) (replace the IP in line 29 with the one of your Wii U).
 This works without having to leave the controller pairing screen.

+### install_wup.bin
+Installs a valid signed WUP.
+To use it copy the WUP to the `install` folder on the root of your SD Card, then run bluubomb.
+On success the console will reboot, on failure it will power off.

 ## Simple Pairing mode

 On some devices the simple pairing mode can't be disabled by bluubomb.